-Have you ever been in a work meeting when a leader has proposed a course of action and everyone agrees fairly quickly?
-In such a situation, some of the more out-spoken colleagues immediately and enthusiastically show support – sincerely or not.
-But maybe some people look unsure or uncomfortable, yet hesitant to voice doubts.
+Have you ever been in a work meeting when a leader proposes a course of action and everyone agrees fairly quickly?
+In such a situation, some of the more outspoken colleagues may immediately and enthusiastically show support.
+But maybe some people look unsure or uncomfortable yet hesitant to voice doubts.
 Perhaps more reserved employees remain quiet entirely.

-The main thing is, no one asks follow-up questions, raises thoughtful objections, explores other facets of an issue or plays devil’s advocate.
+The main thing is that no one asks follow-up questions, raises thoughtful objections, explores other facets of an issue or plays devil’s advocate.
 This is an example of groupthink in the workplace.

 How groupthink happens

-It can occur when an organization’s people lack the strategies and tools to manage conflict effectively, whether that entails policies, procedures, reporting structures or training.
+It can occur when an organization’s people lack the strategies and tools for conflict management.
 When poor conflict management exists, unfortunately, challenging ideas may be misconstrued as challenging people.
 Those who feel they are being challenged can take personal offense and tempers can flare.
 Most have a natural tendency to want to avoid these awkward or unpleasant encounters with others at work.

 Groupthink can also be a symptom of a negative workplace culture in which people: